Rome imposes fines for frolicking at famous fountains

 Angry headlines in Italian newspapers as temperatures have risen in recent weeks have included "The incivility continues: Tourists in the fountains and the flowerbeds" and "Monuments under attack".

-"We need to protect our city, and good behavior is important," Raggi, a member of the anti-establishment 5-Star Movement, said in a video posted on Facebook.
+"We need to protect our city, and good behaviour is important," Raggi, a member of the anti-establishment 5-Star Movement, said in a video posted on Facebook.

 "Rome's police has been tasked with monitoring these sites even more closely," Raggi said in the video, filmed overlooking the imposing white Altar of the Fatherland in central Rome.